wp-plugins/gab-captcha-2/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Fixed the appearance of message "You are posting too quickly.
+Slow down!" when a valid solution has been provided.

 = 1.0.5 =
 * Fixed the appearance of message "Dupplicate comment detected" after retrying to post a comment with a valid solution.
+* Comments are no longer moved to the spam folder.

 = 1.0.4 =
 * Use a class now